Sealants in Masonry Restoration: Key Lessons from Our Hands-On Workshop with IMI

 At our recent hands-on masonry restoration workshop hosted in collaboration with the International Masonry Institute (IMI) at their Addison, Illinois facility, one of the most information-packed stations focused on sealants, a component that often gets overlooked but plays a critical role in long-term building performance.

 Whether you're a structural engineer, architect, general contractor, or property manager, understanding sealant selection and application can prevent major problems down the line.
-Despite accounting for less than 0.1% of a building’s total cost, sealants are one of the top two most common sources of complaints from building owners, usually due to premature failure, poor adhesion, or incorrect installation.
+According to Sika, sealants account for less than 0.1% of a building’s total construction cost, yet sealant failure is the second most common complaint among building owners, often due to premature failure, poor adhesion, or improper installation.

 In this article, we’ll recap some of the key lessons shared by our instructors and demonstrate how thoughtful sealant application can extend the life of your building envelope.